AndrewSouthpaw/git-started-workshop/01_installation/README.md

 # Install Fork

 We will work with [Fork](https://git-fork.com/), the best git GUI app on the market.
+There are other free options, but they're not as good and less effective for learning purposes.